Top 6 Best March Madness Cinderella Stories of All Time

-- Villanova won March Madness as an eight seed, the lowest in history to win.
+- Villanova won March Madness as an eighth seed, the lowest in history to win.

-- The Wildcats beat two number-one seeds and two number-two seeds en route to the title.
+- The Wildcats beat two No. 1 seeds and two No. 2 seeds en route to the title.

 - The team allowed just 50 points per game during the tournament run.

 Villanova’s run in 1985 was not only shocking but also very unusual.
 The Wildcats had a suffocating zone defensive scheme that confused opponents during the tournament.
 However, they also had a subpar offense, averaging just 55.2 points during the tournament.
 It was the lowest average point total for an NCAA Tournament Champion since Oklahoma’s 44.3 in 1946.

 Before 1985, under coach Rollie Massimino, Nova had never made a championship game appearance in three trips to the Elite Eight.
 Trailing 22-17 at halftime against North Carolina in the regional final, Massimino famously gave the “spaghetti speech” to motivate his squad, and it worked as Villanova won the second half 39-22.
 However, their biggest test came in the National Championship against a powerful Georgetown team, headlined by Patrick Ewing.
 The Hoyas were going for back-to-back championships and were favored by eight points.
 However, the Wildcats used a unique defensive scheme that confused Georgetown, leading to a 66-64 victory.

 3. Kansas Jayhawks (1988)